-If I won lotto, a decent amount of money, I would use that money to distribute free long term contraceptive implants.
+If I won lotto, a decent amount of money, I would use that money to distribute free long term contraceptives.

 Of course just going around handing them out would be ineffective to say the least.
-I would set up teams in developing countries with doctors and nurses – women who are locals and also some foreigners already over there – and a few volunteers and medical researchers perhaps, and then I would purchase crazy large amounts of these contraceptive implants, the ones that are effective for three years and five years.
-Then the team would go from town to town first educating the local health authorities and medical practitioners about the implants and how to safely insert and remove them, then educating the local women on what they are and on general sexual health, then offering for them to be implanted for free.
-The team will go around and then circle back to return to the towns every two years and do the same, so that the education is enforced and to monitor the women and how effective the program is, and of course to implant more.
+I would set up teams in developing countries with doctors and nurses – women who are locals and also some foreigners already over there – and a few volunteers and medical researchers perhaps, and then I would purchase crazy large amounts of these contraceptives, the ones that are effective for three years or longer.
+Then the team would go from town to town first educating the local health authorities and medical practitioners about the contraceptives and how to safely use them, then educating the local women on what they are and on general sexual health, then offering contraceptives for free.
+The team will go around and then circle back to return to the towns every two years and do the same, so that the education is enforced and to monitor the women and how effective the program is, and of course to offer more.

 The teams will also visit refugee camps and camps of displaced people, as the women there will be especially keen to control the amount of children they have while living in those conditions (although, this may need more planning as follow up maybe difficult as the displaced people move around).
-As these women are in isolated or temporary places there will have to be studies to ensure that there is no harm in the implant remaining in place for longer than it is effective ie 20 years or longer, if the woman is unable to get it safely removed.
+As these women are in isolated or temporary places there will have to be studies to ensure that there is no harm in particular methods such as implants and IUDs being in for longer than it is effective ie 20 years or longer, if the woman is unable to get it safely removed.

-The implant also has the advantage of being a long term mostly invisible form of contraception.
+The implant and IUDs etc also has the advantage of being a long term mostly invisible form of contraception.
 The husband or sexual partner need never know about it, it does not require a daily dose which must be picked up and stored somewhere and remembered every day.
 It does not require refrigeration or need to be given every three months like the contraceptive injection.
-It is 99% effective and it is effective for longer than other methods, it is also safe to use while breastfeeding and it works seven days after being implanted.
-Only one clinic visit every three years or five years is required.
-All this is essential for women who live in isolated towns and camps.
+They are 99% effective and effective for longer than other methods, it is also safe to use while breastfeeding and the implant works seven days after being implanted.

-Obviously such an idea is ambitious, maybe it will have to start small, in particular areas where contraception is needed and wanted by the population, where perhaps there are not cultural or religious barriers to contraception.
-It could start in towns in India, towns in sub-Saharan Africa, camps in Haiti for example; all places where access to contraception is low and fertility rates are high.
+Obviously such an idea is ambitious and others are already trying (such as Marie Stopes International, whom I already support), it will be easier to support the exisitng NGOs doing this work, start in particular areas where contraception is needed and wanted by the population, where perhaps there are not cultural or religious barriers to contraception, towns in India, towns in sub-Saharan Africa, camps in Haiti for example; all places where access to contraception is low and fertility rates are high.

 Why long term contraception?
 Why of all things do I see it as so important?
 It was triggered mostly by this particular article, but it is something I have been a proponent of for a long time: http://www.ipsnews.net/2012/06/will-the-world-listen-to-women/.
 The first line tells you everything: